dj3l4l/dj3l4l.github.io/about/index.md

 Though perhaps not *completely* forgotten, many important discoveries regarding Bayesian inference remain trapped in academic niches.
 These niches were themselves stuck in a time when the computer was still in its infancy, and when analytical (not computational) solutions limited the scope of possible progress.

-When I realise this, it became my goal to create a website (this website), which I would use to publish important concepts from the past: in the hopes of illustrating to others how they valuable they are, and how they connect to much more modern and pressing questions.
+When I realised this, I decided to create a website (this website), which I would use to publish lesser-known, but important, concepts.
+My hopes are that the blogposts, projects and open-source code that I write will illustrate to others how valuable those consepts are.
+And perhaps even connect those ideas to more current and pressing issues.
 For example, the measurement and removal of unwanted bias from automated decision processes.

 There is no way to know when we a paradigm shift will occur in Explainable AI.
 But I am confident that, whatever and whenever such a breakthrough will happen, it will not be due to the discovery of new and exotic methods for computationally encoding and decoding **patterns**.